-The best candidates for a Tummy Tuck are men or women who are in relatively good shape but are bothered by a large fat deposit or loose abdominal skin that won’t respond to diet or exercise.
-The surgery is particularly helpful to women who, through multiple pregnancies, have stretched their abdominal muscles and skin beyond the point where they can return to normal.
-Loss of skin elasticity in older patients, which frequently occurs with slight obesity, can also be improved.
-Patients who intend to lose a lot of weight should postpone surgery.
-Also, women who plan future pregnancies should wait, as vertical muscles in the abdomen that are tightened during surgery can separate again during pregnancy.
+Tummy Tuck surgery can be particularly helpful to women who through multiple pregnancies, have stretched their abdominal muscles and skin beyond the point where they can naturally return to normal.
+Loss of skin elasticity in older patients, which frequently occurs with slight obesity, can also be greatly improved.
+Patients who intend to lose a lot of weight or plan future pregnancies should postpone surgery for best results.

 Please contact us if you would like to make an enquiry or to book a no obligation appointment.

-Mr Klein uses general anesthesia for a Tummy Tuck which means you will sleep through the entire operation.
+Tummy Tucks are usually performed under general anesthesia.
+This means you will sleep through the entire operation.

 |A. An incision just above the pubic area is used to remove excess skin and fat from the middle and lower abdomen.|